 Your provider may take specimens from your skin lesions and send them for testing.
 A PCR test (polymerase chain reaction test) can confirm the diagnosis.

 Currently, there is no specific treatment for the mpox virus.
 In most people, symptoms usually go on their own in 2 to 4 weeks.

 Certain people may be at risk for more severe disease and may need to be hospitalized and given supportive care:

 - People whose immune system is not working well

 - Children younger than 8 years old

-Antivirals used for smallpox may be helpful in treating monkeypox in people who are more likely to get severely ill.
+Antivirals used for smallpox may be helpful in treating mpox in people who are more likely to get severely ill.

-Home care for monkeypox can help prevent the spread and keep you more comfortable.
+Home care for mpox can help prevent the spread and keep you more comfortable.